ukaea/UDA/docs/development.md

 ## Setting up a development environment

-To begin developing you will need to fork the the uda repository from github, build the project, and run a local development server for testing before making your changes.
+To begin developing you will need to fork the uda repository from github, build the project, and run a local development server for testing before making your changes.

 ### Creating a development build
-Follow the instructions in [server installtion](/UDA/server_installation) for building an uda server from source for your platform.
+Follow the instructions in [server installation](/UDA/server_installation) for building an uda server from source for your platform.
 You can optionally change the cmake config option to generate debug symbols if required:

 ```sh
 cmake --build build  --config Debug --target intall
 ```

 ### Running a development server under xinetd
-Once uda has been built there will be a script called `rc.uda` in the `etc` subdirectory of your uda install which can be used as shown below to start an xinetd process listening on the port specified in `etc/xinetd.conf`.
+Once uda has been built there will be a script called `rc.uda` in the `etc` subdirectory of your uda install which can be used as shown below to start a xinetd process listening on the port specified in `etc/xinetd.conf`.
 Xinetd here is used as a super-server daemon which will launch new uda server processes for each new incoming client connection.

 The `rc.uda` script takes one of 3 possible arguments: `start` to start the xinetd process, `stop` to kill a running xinetd process (from the pid written to a file called `xinetd.<hostname>.pid`), and `status` which will print whether a valid pid file is found or not, or if one is found but the process no longer exists.